-There are many common reasons for wanting to undergo treatments such as VASER Lipo or VASER Hi-Def Lipo.
+Many common reasons exist for wanting to undergo Vaser Liposuction or 4D Liposuction (Hi-Definition Lipo).
 These include a desire to boost self-esteem and confidence, improve overall health, permanently remove stubborn fat from specific body parts (particularly those resistant to diet and exercise) and achieve a more sculpted appearance.

 Gynecomastia is a medical condition that affects men not only physically, causing them pain and discomfort, but more importantly mentally, affecting their psychological wellbeing and self-confidence.
 As many as 60 to 70% of men worldwide in certain age groups may suffer from gynecomastia.
 The good news is that gynecomastia is treatable with gynecomastia surgery.

-Most of his patients who are satisfied with their body sculpting experience, whether it's VASER Lipo, VASER Hi-Def Lipo or gynecomastia surgery, continue to upkeep their appearance by adhering to a better lifestyle, including exercising regularly and eating more nutritiously.
+Most of his patients who are satisfied with their body sculpting experience, whether Vaser Liposuction, 4D Liposuction (Hi-Definition Lipo) , or gynecomastia surgery, continue to upkeep their appearance by adhering to a better lifestyle, including exercising regularly and eating more nutritiously.

 Dr Puah has noticed a rise in failed results, such as botched liposuction and gynecomastia surgery, among patients who had their cosmetic procedures or body sculpting done overseas.
-Popular medical tourism destinations for those in Singapore include nearby Malaysia, South Korea, Thailand and even China.
+Popular medical tourism destinations for Singaporeans include nearby Malaysia, South Korea, Thailand, and China.

-The primary reason for beauty tourism is the relatively lower cost of cosmetic procedures, plus the opportunity to explore the host city or country after getting treatment done.
+The primary reason for beauty tourism is the relatively lower cost of cosmetic procedures and the opportunity to explore the host city or country after getting a treatment.
 However, the lack of stringent regulations and clinical standards is often overlooked or doesn’t pose a deterrent.
 These inadequacies can lead to the need for revisionary work and additional corrective treatments, which may mean additional expense.

-Finding the right VASER Lipo doctor in Singapore who has trained to perform liposuction is only the beginning.
-It's crucial to find a doctor who not only performs the procedure regularly, but who can also consistently achieve a high patient satisfaction rate.
+Finding the right Vaser liposuction doctor in Singapore who has trained to perform liposuction is only the beginning.
+It's crucial to find a doctor who not only performs the procedure regularly but who can also consistently achieve a high patient satisfaction rate.
 Do check out the before and after photos of cases performed by your doctor; they'll show clear indications of results.
 After accessing your condition and medical history, they should give you an uncomplicated and straightforward explanation of the recommended treatment.

-The Ministry of Health in Singapore is strict about which health professionals are allowed to perform liposuction.
-This is why they issue liposuction licences to doctors based on strict criterias; only a certified, recognised and an accredited doctor is permitted to perform liposuction in Singapore.
+The Ministry of Health in Singapore is strict about which health professionals can perform liposuction.
+This is why they issue liposuction licenses to doctors based on strict criteria; only a certified and accredited doctor can perform liposuction in Singapore.

-In Singapore, healthcare professionals who perform liposuction without accreditation or the proper compliance to licensing conditions face stern action.
+In Singapore, healthcare professionals who perform liposuction without accreditation or proper compliance with licensing conditions face stern action.

 Dr Puah adds that, apart from honing the necessary skills to perfect the results for patients, a liposuction doctor must be ethical.
-They need to possess an equal blend of empathy to understand a patient's needs, concerns and worries, and professionalism to provide the best advice and solution to alleviate concerns and help the patient achieve a realistic goal.
+They must possess an equal blend of empathy to understand a patient's needs, concerns, and worries and professionalism to provide the best advice and solution to alleviate concerns and help the patient achieve a realistic goal.

-Choosing a liposuction doctor based on price tag, forgoing their reputation, experience and surgical approaches, often results in patients having to undergo secondary surgery or live with the aftermath of poorly performed liposuction.
+Choosing a liposuction doctor based on the price tag, forgoing their reputation, experience, and surgical approaches often result in patients undergoing secondary surgery or living with the aftermath of poorly performed liposuction.

 Before you schedule an appointment for liposuction in Singapore, it’s crucial to only source a credible and experienced liposuction doctor accredited by the Ministry of Health.
-Dr Puah is accredited by the MOH to perform liposuction, including SmartLipo and VASER Lipo in Singapore.
-He obtained his VASER Fundamental and Advanced Body Sculpting training in Colorado and Argentina, with further training in laser lipolysis in Italy and gynecomastia surgery in San Francisco.
+Dr Puah is accredited by the MOH to perform liposuction, including Laserlipolysis (Laser Liposuction) and Vaser Liposuction in Singapore.
+He obtained his Vaser Liposuction training in Colorado and Argentina, with further training in Laserlipolysis (Laser Liposuction) in Italy and gynecomastia surgery in San Francisco.

-The clinic provides custom body contouring tailored to your body type and desired outcome.
-Costs vary depending on the individual's condition, the complexity of the surgery and the body regions to be treated.
-Integrity and patients’ wellbeing is the clinic’s priority, and advising patients to undergo unnecessary treatments is not aligned with their principles.
+The clinic provides custom body contouring tailored to your body type and the desired outcome.
+Costs vary depending on the individual's condition, the complexity of the surgery, and the body regions to be treated.
+Integrity and patients’ well-being is the clinic’s priority, and advising patients to undergo unnecessary treatments is not aligned with their principles.